 A careful study of the history of the people and nation of Israel, from Abraham through the restoration period.
 Special attention is given to the period of the monarchy.
-(IBEX367, fulfills B364 requirement for TMC Bible Exposition emphasis.)
+IBEX367 fulfills B364 requirement for TMC Bible Exposition emphasis.
+IBEX367 fulfills the requirement for B102 Old Testament Survey II.